ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/studio/overview/settings/etl.markdown

 - There is no `Client failover behavior` and `Conflict resolution` in ETL
 - A collection (to replicate from) must be chosen

-Simple ETL can be configured by choosing the source collection and providing the destination Url and Database.
+Simple ETL can be configured by choosing the source collection and providing the destination URL and Database.

 ![Figure 2.
 Settings.
 ETL.
 Add Destionation.](images/settings_etl-2.png)
 ![Figure 3.
 Settings.
 ETL.
 Choose Collection.](images/settings_etl-3.png)